Kalimehtar/advanced-readtable/README.md

 .name means "subpackage name in current package", ..name -- "subpackage name in above package", ...name -- "subpackage in two-level-up package" and so on.
 In in-package you may use .. for above package, ... for two level up, and so on.
-Verbose documentation one may see at [allegro CL][http://www.franz.com/support/documentation/9.0/doc/packages.htm#relative-2].
+Verbose documentation one may see at [allegro CL][http://www.franz.com/support/documentation/9.0/doc/packages.htm#relative-2 "Allegro CL"].

     CL-USER> (defpackage .test (:use cl)))
     #<PACKAGE "COMMON-LISP-USER.TEST">